prismicio-community/ruby-kit/README.md

 #### Configuring Alternative API Caches

-It can be an advantage to have controll over both document and api caches.
-The default api cache is perfect for development and production uses but can cause issues in certain test environments (such as using VCR to capture/replay Prismic.io interactions).
-A null cache (does no caching) is available to be used as an alternative api cache.
-To configure it (or any other compliant cache), simply add `api_cache => Prismic::BasicNullCache.new` to the options passed to `Prismic.api`.
+The default cache stores data in-memory, in the server.
+You may want to use a different cache, for example to share it between several servers (with memcached or similar).
+A null cache (does no caching) is also available if you need a predictible behavior for testing or VCR.
+To use it (or any other compliant cache), simply add `api_cache => Prismic::BasicNullCache.new` to the options passed to `Prismic.api`.

 ### Changelog